postgreshelp/Material/postgresql-automation-sop-final/postgresql-automation-sop-final/masterfile2.md

 Build #1

-Click the build number → Console Output.
+Click the build number → Console Output..

+## temp space issue

+Do this in Jenkins UI

+Go to:

+Manage Jenkins → Nodes → Built-In Node → Configure

+Find Node Properties / Node Monitors and look for:

+Disk Space Monitoring Threshold

+Set it to something below your /tmp size, for example:

+500 MB

+If Jenkins shows the threshold in bytes, use: